 Immigrants, students of color, and low-income students have lower odds of completing their postsecondary education.
 Our researchers study outcomes for these students and examine policies and practices that impact their chances of success.

 Community colleges increasingly employ online technologies to streamline and improve registration, academic planning, and advising.
-CCRC examines the extent to which students use these programs and how they can be designed to maximize their usefulness.
+CCRC is examining how colleges implement these systems and how they are used by students and support services staff.

 Community colleges offer a vast array of courses, majors, and programs of study.
 How can colleges clarify and streamline these pathways in order to help students achieve their postsecondary goals?